mjfusa/PWA-Windows/readme.md

 There are several scenarios to consider when implementing caching.
 See [The Offline Cookbook](https://jakearchibald.com/2014/offline-cookbook/) for a great overview and when to use each one.

-At a minimum I'm choosing to implement an offline page to be displayed whenever the user is offline.
-Also I'll implement pre-caching to start caching assets I know I will need later.
+At a minimum we'll implement an offline page to be displayed whenever the user is offline.
+Also we'll implement pre-caching to start caching assets I know I will need later.

 ## Offline Page